BYRIO/krita-webdoc-zh/reference_manual/preferences/general_settings.rst

 Maximum brush size
     This allows you to set the maximum brush size to a size of up to 10.000 pixels.
 Do be careful with using this, as a 10.000 size pixel can very quickly be a full gigabyte of data being manipulated, per dab.
 In other words, this might be slow.
 Recalculate animation cache in background.
+    Krita will recalculate the cache when you're not doing anything.

     .. versionchanged:: 4.1